EngineersNeedArt/Mooncraft2000/README.md

 #### Compass

-At the top is a standard compass (inertial, not magnetic).
+At the top is an inertial compass.
 Markings N, S, E & W as well as intermediate NE, SE, SW, and NW.
 Pilot is expected to be able to estimate unmarked headings such as N/NW (north by northwest — halfway between N and NW).

 #### Map